buildpacks/docs/content/docs/reference/config/builder-config.md

 - #### `buildpacks` _(list, optional)_

-  A list of buildpacks, each with the following fields:
+  A list of `buildpacks`, each with the following fields:

   - **`id`** _(string, optional)_\
     An identifier for the buildpack.
 Must match ID specified in buildpack's `buildpack.toml` file.